 - You will be awake but very relaxed during the procedure.
-This allows you to follow simple instructions given by the Neurosurgeon or Radiologist. - You will lie flat on an exam table. - Your groin areas will be cleaned and draped with a sterile fabric. - The Neurosurgery Team will inject a numbing medicine (local anesthetic) into your groin to lessen any discomfort.
+This allows you to follow simple instructions given by the Neurosurgeon or Radiologist. - You will lie flat on an exam table.

+- Depending on what your doctor recommends, either your right wrist or groin area will be cleaned and covered with a sterile fabric. - The wrist is called the transradial approach and the groin is called the femoral artery approach. - The Neurosurgery Team will inject a numbing medicine (local anesthetic) into the skin to lessen any discomfort.